 The Group's fair value measurement in financial instruments is reasonable.
-However, the measurement would be different if different valuation models or parameters are adopted.
+However, the measurement results would be different if different valuation models or parameters are adopted.
 For fair value measurements in Level 3, if the valuation parameters changed, the impacts on profit or loss or other comprehensive income (loss) are as follows:

-Move up or Other comprehensive income

-Danamban 21, 2022 Input down Favorable change Unfavorabl change le

-December 31, 2022

-Financial assets measured at fair Price-Book ratio 5% \$ 2,323 2, 340

-value through other comprehensive income multiples - ZZ

-Lack-of- 5% \$ 986 990

-Marketability discount rate

-Move up or Other comprehensive income Input down F Favorable change Unfavorable change December 31, 2021 Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 1,356 1,327 Lack-of- Marketability discount rate 5% \$ 573 573
+Move up or (Other comprehe ensive income December 31, 2023 Input down Favorable change Unfavorable change Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 1,802 1,811 Lack-of- Marketability discount rate 5% \$ 784 771 December 31, 2022 Financial assets measured at fair value through other comprehensive income Price-Book ratio multiples 5% \$ 2,323 2,340 Lack-of- Marketability discount rate 5% \$ 986 990